vanegasj/mdstress-library/CONTRIBUTING.md

 - No CI/CD implemented as of yet
 ## Security & Secrets
 - If a security vulnerability is found, please report directly to Juan Vanegas (vanegasj@oregonstate.edu)
-- There are no secret variables in this project, but if there were do not hardcode
+- There are no secret variables in this project, but if there were, do not hardcode
 ## Documentation Expectations
 - Document in concise and clear comments throughout code
 - Prefer clear code over verbose comments